xinfengcanada/Notes_Learning_VIM/Notes of Leaning Vim In A Week.md

 # [Learning VIM in a Week](https://www.youtube.com/watch?v=_NUO4JEtkDw&ab_channel=thoughtbot)

-## What do you to know before Beginning
+## What do you to know before beginning
 - It's different
 - Not@Work
 - Break up with your mouse